-The Law School occupies the first two floors of the north wing of the Carleton Street building, the office of the Dean being on the first floor, and the Law Library, containing 8,000 volumes, on the second floor.
+The Law School occupies the first two floors of the north wing of the Forrest Building, the office of the Dean being on the first floor, and the Law Library, containing 8,000 volumes, on the second floor.

 Affiliated Courses.